Bhabanipur bye-elections: BJP fields lawyer Priyanka Tibrewal against Mamata Banerjee

 Tibrewal was the legal adviser to former Union minister Babul Supriyo.
 She joined the BJP in 2014 at Supriyo’s insistence, according to NDTV.

-She had fought the 2021 West Bengal Assembly elections from Entally, but was defeated by TMC’s Swarna Kamal Saha, India Today reported.
+She had fought the 2021 West Bengal Assembly elections from Entally, but was defeated by TMC’s Swarna Kamal Saha.

+Tibrewal was also one of the petitioners who approached the Calcutta High Court in connection with the post-poll violence, The Indian Express reported.

+The High Court had ordered an inquiry by the Central Bureau of Investigation into allegations of murder, rape and crimes against women in connection with the violence.
+It had also directed a Special Investigation Team to look into all other cases related to the violence.

 Banerjee had won the Bhabanipur seat in the 2011 and 2016 Assembly elections.
 However, in this year’s polls, she contested from the Nandigram seat in an apparent bid to challenge Suvendu Adhikari, who had defected to the BJP ahead of the polls.